 I've long said that the terminology of "left/liberal/democrat versus right/conservative/republican" in American politics bugs me because each side of that artificial dichotomy isn't a single idea, but a random amalgamation of ideas that are, in truth, completely unrelated.

 Lately, I think I've come to understand what "left versus right" is really about.
-I claim it comes down to five prime conflicts, and they're found together so often just because of bandwagon thinking and self-perpetuating parenting.
+I think there are five prime conflicts, and they're found together so often just because of local groupthink and self-perpetuating parenting.

 - Axis 1: Communism.

-The left favors increasing degrees of communism, while the right is better (but still bad) at remembering the individual people's rights and consent being violated by all government actions.
+The left despises the rich and favors increasing degrees of forced redistribution, while the right is better (but still bad) at remembering the individual people's rights being violated by all government actions.

 This goes outside of government.
-The left often favors forced equality to the point of disregarding individuals' differing merit, while the right prefers to judge individuals on their actions even if their actions are unequal.
+It's not a hard rule, but left-leaning individuals often favors forced equality to the point of disregarding individuals' differing merit, while right-leaning ones more often judge individuals on their actions even if their actions are unequal.

 - Axis 2: Gender roles.